DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-equity-of-school-placements.md

 ### Understanding how a school might collect and show SEND capabilities

-We showed participants a prototype journey of how a school could collect and show school and mentor special educational needs and disabilities (SEND) capabilities to support trainees who:
+We showed participants a prototype journey of how a school could collect and show school and mentor SEND capabilities to support trainees who:

 - are studying a course with a SEND specialism
 - need support because they may have a disability